French Fries & Ketchup

 “No, just French Fries & Ketchup.”

 Cut.
-“And from this day forth, my famous smile will be “L’Enigme Plastique” to the Neo French Fries & Ketchup genre of American Televised Art,” smiled Jack.
+“And from this day forth, my famous smile will be “L’Enigme Plastique” to the Neo French Fries & Ketchup genre of American Televised Art,” said Jack, sounding like the narrator of an important but dull documentary.

-Awkwardly, I reached for my wallet that wasn’t there.
-I looked to My Lady as she delicately searched the glove compartment for some change that wasn’t there, too.
+I awkwardly reached for my wallet that wasn’t there.
+More awkwardly, I looked to my wife as she deftly searched the glove compartment for some change that wasn’t there, too.

-Her eyes drifted elegantly into mine, and the mandatory litany silently stretched out between us.
+Her eyes drifted ruefully into mine, and the mandatory litany of husband and wife silently stretched out between us.

 “No money,” I said like a station break.

-But My Lady’s eyes only laughingly mourned the delay of French Fries & Ketchup.
+Nadine only smirked by way of mourning the delay of French Fries & Ketchup.

 I turned my head as a girl with sandy hair and a cathode stare leaned out the little window.